toofarm/shanecom/_content/projects/baseball-eval-flow.md

 To start out with, I set my pipeline up to train toward a pair of key metrics: [Weighted On-Base Average (wOBA)](https://library.fangraphs.com/offense/woba/) for batters and [Fielding Independent Pitching (FIP)](https://library.fangraphs.com/pitching/fip/) for pitchers.

-A full analysis of why these metrics are effective for player performance prediction is outside the scope of this post, but it's fascinating stuff and I recommend you check it out; for the moment, just know that wOBA measures a player's omnibus offensive effectiveness and FIP measures a pitcher's effectiveness in a vacuuum, minus the contributions or faults of the remainder of his team.
+A full explanation of why these metrics are predictive for player performance is outside the scope of this post, but it's fascinating stuff and I recommend you check it out; for the moment, just know that wOBA measures a player's omnibus offensive effectiveness and FIP measures a pitcher's effectiveness in a vacuuum, minus the contributions or faults of the remainder of his team.

 Once the Prediction Pipeline has formulated its prediction, this prediction is uploaded to the database and the pipeline run is complete.

-# Fine-tuning and refactors
+# ⚙️ Fine-tuning and refactors

 Having laid out the basis of my pipelines, I went back and made a few changes to make the pipelines more robust and performant.

 - ### Error handling
-  Uses Airflow's `on_failure_callback` hook to send email notifications that inform me whenever a pipeline run fails.
+  I use Airflow's `on_failure_callback` hook to send email notifications that inform me whenever a pipeline run fails.

 - ### Move advanced metric calculations to server
-  In an effort to reduce my pipelines' runtime, I moved the calculation of my advanced metrics out of Python and into a server-side process that runs using SQL.
+  In an effort to reduce my pipelines' compute overhead, I moved the calculation of my advanced metrics out of Python and into a server-side process that runs using SQL.
 This will help offload expensive computations to cloud servers once in production.

 - ### Account for empty payloads
   One problem I encountered immediately when backfilling my data was what to do with days on which there were no games played, for which the MLB's API returns an empty array with a 200 response code.
 I wrote fail-safes into both my pipelines to abort in the case of a day on which there are no games.

 - ### Create pipeline audit table
-  I added a table to record metadata about each of my pipeline runs (date, pipeline, success v. failure, etc.) in case I need to go back and audit later for failure points.
+  I added a table to record metadata about each of my pipeline runs (date, pipeline ID, success v. failure, etc.) in case I need to go back and audit later for failure points.

-# Future state
+# 🔮 Future state

 With the basics of my application in place, it's time to think about where the project can go from here.